adam-rumpf/Computational-Probability-and-Statistics/docs/29-Simulation-Based-Linear-Regression.md

 ## 2.5% 277.4886 577.0957      0.95
 ```

 This prediction interval appears to be biased.
-Thus generating a prediction interval is beyond the scope of this class.
+Thus generating a prediction interval is beyond the scope of this book.

 ## Categorical predictor

 We want to finish up simple linear regression by discussing a categorical predictor.
-It changes our interpretation somewhat.
+It somewhat changes the interpretation of the regression model.

 Thus far, we have only discussed regression in the context of a quantitative, continuous, response AND a quantitative, continuous, predictor.
 We can build linear models with categorical predictor variables as well.